Rogue's Yarn

 Rogue's Yarn is a 1957 British second feature crime drama film directed by Vernon Sewell and starring Nicole Maurey, Derek Bond and Elwyn Brook-Jones.
 It was written by Sewell and Ernle Bradford, and distributed by the independent Eros Films.

 Synopsis

-John Marsden is conducting a passionate affair with Frenchwoman Michele Cartier, but their hopes that his wealthy invalid wife will soon die are thwarted by her recovery.
+John Marsden is conducting an affair with Frenchwoman Michele Cartier, but their hopes that his wealthy invalid wife will soon die are thwarted by her recovery.
 Pressured by his lover, Marsden begins planning a perfect crime to murder his wife at the family home while he is supposed to be sailing on his yacht between Newhaven and Le Havre in Normandy.
 However, his hopes of getting clean away from the crime are threatened by the persistent investigations of Detective Inspector Walker.